 Honestly, it was super hard to remove the permanent marker marks from inside the wood grain as well as on parts of the wood banister that were softer/more porous, and apparently not stained/sealed well to start.

-No method I tried worked 100% at removing all marks from the wood banister.
-But, you really need to look close to see any remaining marks on the wood, so I’ll take it, especially for renting.
+No method I tried worked 100% at removing all marks from all parts of the wood banister.
+But, you really need to look closely to see any remaining marks on the wood, so I’ll take it, especially for renting.

 Now I just need to figure out how to get dry erase markers out of clothes….